egarofalo/fullstack/README.md

 ## Console commands

-Fullstack comes with a command line console (cli), with three commands:
+Fullstack comes with a command line console (cli), with the following commands:

 -   <code>php cli database:create</code> to create the database in mysql server.
 -   <code>php cli database:export</code> to dump the database structure and data in a self contained sql file.